Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Results

+\paragraph{Edge confidence is associated with the sustainability of community structure connectivity in the human structural connectome.} To understand the relation between edge confidence (connection weight showing frequency of occurrence in a connectome sample) and clique community formation, we analyzed the fraction of nodes ($\phi(k)$) included in $k$-clique clusters as a function of the cutoff threshold (Fig.~\ref{fig6}).
+We consider thresholds $\tau$ for network decomposition and thresholds $\theta$ for inverse decomposition (see the Methods section for details).

+The cutting occurs according to the edge confidence values, which are distributed in individual networks quite evenly, excepting the extremely small and large values (Fig.~\ref{fig6}d).
+The peak in the distribution of the lightest connections is most likely associated with errors in their determination, and they are also distinguished when studying the characteristic length of connections, constituting the overwhelming majority of the long-range domain (Fig.~\ref{fig1}b).

+Higher-order $k$-clique clusters ($k=5,6,7$) only percolate in the initial network state and rapidly disintegrate at small decomposition threshold values (Fig.~\ref{fig6}a).
+In contrast, percolation clusters for $k=3$ and $k=4$ encompass most of the network volume up to relatively high threshold values (Fig.~\ref{fig6}a, blue and orange solid lines).
+This behavior aligns with density-dependent $k$-clique percolation observed in random network models (see Methods, $k$-clique percolation section).
+The inter-hemispheric binding structure for $k=3$ clusters disintegrates at $\tau\approx 0.2$.

-For $k$-clique percolation clusters of small orders, we observe a narrow scatter of destruction threshold values (calculated from the peak of the derivative) over the entire sample of networks (Fig. \ref{fig1}f).
-Considering the estimated characteristic network density of the connectome hemisphere, percolation of cliques of small orders is expected even for a random network.
-As the order $k$ increases, the spread of the destruction threshold widens (Fig. \ref{fig1}f), which indicates the heterogeneity of dense community structures in the human connectome.
+For $k$-clique percolation clusters of small orders, we observe a narrow distribution of destruction threshold values (calculated from the peak of the derivative) across the entire sample of networks (Fig.~\ref{fig6}c).
+As the order $k$ increases, the spread of the destruction threshold increases (Fig.~\ref{fig6}c), indicating heterogeneity in the dense community structures within human connectomes.